jamenlyndon/betashares-search/README.md

 Please note: In the real world, this sort of thing would probably be comprised of many smaller components.
 For example; pagination, input fields, select fields, buttons, etc.

-However, as this was created without a supporting design system, I simply developed a single "search component" which handles all of this functionality and layout.
+However, as this was created without a supporting design system, I simply developed a single "search component" which handles all of the required functionality and layout.